 Widened recruitment means that students from non-traditional backgrounds are increasingly applying for university education.
 Wide participation means that higher education institutions work systematically to receive, introduce and in various ways support these students.
 This is true in teaching in general, but also through, for example, providing support in academic writing, maths workshops, student ambassadors and assistance with time planning.

-Projects are welcomed that for example examine the following questions: What does the classroom look like?
-In what way can different educational methods support broad participation and in the long run also increase student retention?
-What support measures promote retention at the university?
-How can higher education pedagogy be developed to benefit all students and contribute to better student retention rates?
+Projects are welcomed that focus for example the following questions: How learning environments can be organized in order to promote learning among students from non-traditional backgrounds?
+In what ways can different educational methods support broad participation and in the long run also increase student retention?
+Which support measures promote retention at the university?
+How can pedagogy be developed to benefit all students and contribute to better student retention rates?